 The expedition will take the 3,700km route from Baffin Island, Canada, to Point Barrow, Alaska and is expected to take over two months .

-The plan is to take three Ice Class Expedition boats, designed by Ruari Grimes of Aston Martin, with a crew of five per boat.
+The plan is to take two Class Expedition boats, with a crew of eight per boat.

-Each will be 9m in length, self righting, fast and functional, based on a 20mm rigid foam core and carbon Kevlar shell which gives strength to take on the ice and insulates to keep the crew warm.
+Each will be 44ft (13.4 metres) in length, self righting, fast and functional, based on carbon Kevlar shell which gives strength to take on the ice and insulates to keep the crew warm.
 Low boat weight will enable the crew to haul them over land and ice should the need arise.
 They will be equipped with the latest navigation and communication equipment.

 The boats will be self sufficient carrying over 100 days worth of food and water.
 It is not our intention to stop.